Baby Potato Salad with Herbed Lemon Aioli

 - 1 cup Lemon Aioli, or prepared mayonnaise blended with 1 tablespoon each fresh lemon zest, lemon juice and 1 small pressed garlic clove

-- 2-3 tablespoons chopped fresh tarragon
+- 2-3 tablespoons chopped fresh tarragon, or parsley

 Instructions